The Bankrate promise

 How does burial insurance work?

-Sometimes it’s possible to purchase a policy online, but usually it will require a phone call to an agent or insurance broker.
-Working with a broker can be advantageous because they can show you products from different insurers to find the one that’s right for you.
+Sometimes it is possible to purchase a policy online, but usually it will require a phone call to an agent or insurance broker.
+Working with a broker can be advantageous because they can show you products from different insurers to find the one that is right for you.

-Once you have purchased a policy, make sure that the person whom you’ve designated to handle your end-of-life matters is aware of the policy and knows the policy number and the agent who sold it to you.
+Once you have purchased a policy, make sure that the person who is designated to handle your end-of-life matters is aware of the policy and knows the policy number and the agent who sold it to you.

-If all the appropriate arrangements have been made, the process should look like this: let’s say John dies suddenly.
+If all the appropriate arrangements have been made, the process of filing a burial insurance claim should be fairly smooth.
+Imagine that John dies suddenly.
 His son, Ted, is his executor and beneficiary, and has all the paperwork for John’s burial insurance.
-Ted notifies the company, which processes a check for the amount specified, and hands it off to Ted within days.
+Ted notifies the company, which processes a check for the amount specified and hands it off to Ted within days.
 Ted is then able to make a down payment on a casket and begin making arrangements for a service and burial.
 He has the money he needs to pay for workers who will handle the details of John’s service and burial.

 How much does burial insurance cost?

 Your burial insurance premiums are determined by your gender, age, the size of the policy and other factors, so the amount you pay will be specific to your own situation.
-The National Funeral Directors Association states that the average cost of a funeral with a vault is $9,135, and with cremation is $5,150.
+The National Funeral Directors Association states that, as of 2021, the average cost of a funeral with cremation is $6,971 and with a viewing and burial is $7,848.

 According to burial insurance company Lincoln Heritage, here are some standard rates for a $5,000 death benefit policy, both with and without a health questionnaire: